Family Medicine Residency

 We provide gender-affirming care for transgender and gender-diverse patients in both clinics.

-We are dedicated to ongoing efforts that advance our values of diversity, equity, and inclusion for all residents and faculty within our program.
+We are dedicated to ongoing efforts that advance our values with in our program.
 These range from small groups during didactics that develop cultural intelligence to our systemwide inclusion resource groups for people to find community and empowerment at work.
 We invite those that share these values to join our team.
-In addition, we invite medical students to learn more about our Minority Visiting Scholars Program (see visiting learners website).
+In addition, we invite medical students to learn more about our scholarship programs (see website).

 Click here to see our resident and fellow-focused initiatives and events.